 You may find yourself in a situation where your friends or family call you and say that they are absolutely fine and they want to meet you.
 As much as you trust and love them in this situation, you need to say no and stay at home.
 Around 40% of people with Covid-19 infection don't show any symptoms or have very mild symptoms so they won't even know they are infected.
 Moreover, the incubation time for this virus is between 2-14 days so the person may be already infected and spread the virus before the symptoms appear.

 You're Touching Shopping Baskets and Carts in the Supermarkets

 Shopping baskets and trolleys are touched by hundreds to thousands of hands every day.
-Make sure you wear disposable gloves when you visit a supermarket and use a hand sanitizer after.
+Make sure you wear disposable gloves when you visit a supermarket, don't touch your face, and use a hand sanitizer after.